 The AUX.
 INPUT jack in the upper right is a standard 3.5 mm stereo jack.
-It is provided to allow accessories like MP3 players to be added to your system.
-Our Bluetooth® adapter kit option includes a panel mount extension cable that allows you to move this jack to a more accessible position.
+It is provided to allow accessories like MP3 players to be active when not using Bluetooth.
 To switch to the auxiliary input mode, tune the radio to the extreme low end of the dial in either band.
-(Hint:Set a pushbutton at this point to allow rapid switching).
+(Hint: Set a pushbutton to allow rapid switching.
 The radio will resume playing when you tune towards the middle of the dial.
 The volume, tone, and balance controls will be functional in the AUX mode, but the alternate fader control will not be accessible.
-If the accessory is powered by the orange wire, when the radio is turned off, the accessory will automatically turn off.
+If an accessory is powered by the orange wire the accessory will turn off when the radio is turned off.
 You should adjust the accessory audio level to match the level of the radio.
-Check the instruction manual for your specific option for how to set the audio level.
+Check the option instruction manual for how to set the audio level.